Demystifying Nirvana

 Jake Dartington

 Jake Dartington has practiced Buddhist meditation since 1995.
-After training as a Dharma teacher with Christina Feldman, he started teaching in 2007.
+After training as a dharma teacher with Christina Feldman, he started teaching in 2007.
 He has a background in Philosophy and Buddhist Studies and has trained as a teacher of MBSR/MBCT.
-Jake lives in Nottingham, UK where he teaches mindfulness and Insight Meditation.
+Jake lives in Nottingham, UK, where he teaches mindfulness and Insight Meditation.

 Testimonials